dplocki/podcast-downloader/README.md

 Some servers may don't like how the urllib is presenting itself to them (the HTTP User-Agent header).
 This may lead into problems like: `urllib.error.HTTPError: HTTP Error 403: Forbidden`.
 That is way, there is a possibility to present the script client as something else.

-There is an option to specify HTTP headers when downloading files.
+There is an option to specify HTTP headers while downloading files.
-You can provide them using the `http_headers` value in the configuration file.
+You can provide them by using the `http_headers` value in the configuration file.
-The option value should be a dictionary where each header is presented as a key-value pair, with the key being the header title and the value being the header value.
+The option value should be a dictionary object where each header is presented as a key-value pair.
+The key being the header title and the value being the header value.

 Default value: `{"User-Agent": "podcast-downloader"}`.
-Providing any value for `http_headers` will override the default value.
+Providing any value for `http_headers` will override all the default values (they do not merge).

 Podcast `http_headers` will be merged with the global `http_headers`.
 In case of a conflict (same key name), the vale from podcast sub-configuration will override the global one.